antvis/G6/docs/manual/FAQ/upgradeGuide.en.md

 #### fan
 In G6 3.2.x and previous version, we support fan shape (usage is shown below).
-G6 3.3 does not support this shape any more.G6 3.2.x 支持 fan 图形（使用方法如下），G6 3.3 不再支持。
+G6 3.3 does not support this shape any more.

 ```javascript
 // This is not supported in G6 3.3